Alternative Ceremonies & Ceremonies for Alternative People

 Likewise, people who are a minority by virtue of belief, lifestyle, identity or characteristics:

-LGBTQI+ (will you look at my gorgeous bi-Pride flag inspired brand colours!)
+LGBTQ+ (will you look at my gorgeous bi-Pride flag inspired brand colours!)

 It's a diverse and inclusive alt church!

-Alternative ceremonies often involve rituals and symbolic elements from different cultural & spiritual traditions.
+Alternative ceremonies often involve rituals and symbolic elements borrowed from different cultural & spiritual traditions.
 They may revive and reclaim them - such as neo-pagan faiths and hand fasting, jumping the broomstick etc. See the Ritual page on the Wedding Menu.

-As an independent humanist celebrant, I'm free to incorporate spiritual traditions, if you'd like that.
-Most of my clients prefer a secular celebration though: some are humanist / atheist / agnostic, others would just rather their ceremony is non-religious so the focus is wholly on them and the excitement of spending their lives together.
+Some are humanist / atheist / agnostic, others would just rather their ceremony is non-religious so the focus is wholly on them and the excitement of spending their lives together.

 It's not only weddings & vow renewals: I lead alternative funerals & memorial celebrations.